originalsteve51/mingo/README.md

 Run this script as follows so it sets the values in the current shell where it is being executed:

 `. ./set_env.sh`

+With the environment set, you can invoke the program directly:

+./python mingo.py

+## Start the program in a Python environment that has the Spotipy library
+Modify the exports in run_mingo.py with your Spotify API access information.

+Run as follows:

+`./run_mingo.py